III.

 perusal of Mr Lambard's eirenarcha, and Dr Burn's justice of the

-; wherein he will find every thing relative to this subject,
+peace; wherein he will find every thing relative to this subject,

 both in antient and modern practice, collected with great care and